wallarm/product-documentation/docs/latest/admin-en/installation-postanalytics-en.md

 # Separate postanalytics module installation

+!!! warning "EXPLAIN WHEN IT CAN BE USEFUL"
+    Use the contents of https://docs.wallarm.com/admin-en/installation-nginx-overview/

 --8<-- "../include/waf/installation/nginx-installation-options.md"

 These instructions provide the steps to install the postanalytics module on a separate server.